We are staging SIX in-person TN History for Kids Summer Road Shows in July 2021:

 July 27 (Tuesday)

 Summer Road Show at the Cotton Museum at the Memphis Cotton Exchange.
 The focus is on Memphis’ Early Industries and the Civil Rights Movement.
-Presenters before lunch include Bill Carey on Nathan Bedford Forrest and the Memphis slave trade, Willy Bearden on the culture of cotton, then a guided tour of the museum.
+Presenters before lunch include Bill Carey on Nathan Bedford Forrest and the Memphis slave trade; Willy Bearden on the cotton trade and its impact on Memphis’ culture; then a guided tour of the museum.

 Marc Perrusquia, longtime Memphis Commercial Appeal reporter and author of A Spy in Canaan: How the FBI Used a Famous Photographer to Infiltrate the Civil Rights Movement, will then make a detailed presentation on what happened in Memphis on April 3 and April 4, 1968.